The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 Offers Telehealth

-Anthony Amato is a Neurologist in Boston, Massachusetts.
+Anthony Amato is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Amato is rated as an Experienced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Inclusion Body Myositis, Polymyositis, Myositis, Thymectomy, and Gastrostomy.
+He is also highly rated in 63 other conditions, according to our data.
+His clinical expertise encompasses Inclusion Body Myositis, Myositis, Polymyositis, Thymectomy, and Gastrostomy.
+Dr. Amato is board certified in Neurology, 1991 and Neuromuscular Medicine, 2008.

 Experienced in Progressive External Ophthalmoplegia